drush-ops/drush/docs/install.md

 1. To run Drush, navigate to project root or Drupal root and call like so: `../vendor/bin/drush`.
 1. If you want the convenience of being able to call `drush` from anywhere, install the [drush-shim](https://github.com/webflo/drush-shim).
 1. See [Usage](http://docs.drush.org/en/master/usage/) for details on using Drush.
 1. To use a non-default PHP, [edit ~/.bashrc so that the desired PHP is in front of your $PATH](http://stackoverflow.com/questions/4145667/how-to-override-the-path-of-php-to-use-the-mamp-path/10653443#10653443).
+If thats not desireable, you can change your PATH for just one request: `PATH=/path/to/php:$PATH` drush status ...`

 Drupal Compatibility
 -----------------